 In today’s modern investment landscape, it’s not the quantity of information that matters—it’s the quality.
 Sanderson’s investment consulting is distinguished in numerous ways, but it all comes down to delivering unbiased, trustworthy advice that’s difficult to find in our conflicted industry.
 Our forward-looking philosophy ignores the noise and hones in on the real signals of the markets—allowing you to make informed investment decisions.

-At Sanderson, our advisors are highly experienced and hold credentials that well exceed industry standards, including Chartered Financial Analyst® (CFA), CERTIFIED FINANCIAL PLANNER™ (CFP), Certified Investment Management Analyst (CIMA®),and Certified Public Accountant (CPA).
+At Sanderson, our advisers are highly experienced and hold credentials that well exceed industry standards, including Chartered Financial Analyst® (CFA), CERTIFIED FINANCIAL PLANNER™ (CFP), Certified Investment Management Analyst (CIMA®),and Certified Public Accountant (CPA).
 Rest assured, you will always collaborate with our select, longstanding team who understands your family, their preferences, and behavioral characteristics.

 We also take great pride in conducting proprietary research.
 Relying on our own experience and knowledge, rather than outside influences, we stay on the forefront of the markets.
 When opportunities or threats present themselves, you’ll be in the prime position to act accordingly.